dvkramer/Kramer-Intelligence/privacy.md

 Kramer Intelligence is not intended for use by children under the age of 13.
 We do not knowingly collect any personal information from children under 13.

 ## Changes to This Privacy Policy
 We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy within the application and updating the "Last Updated" date.
+The latest version of this Privacy Policy will always be hosted at: [https://github.com/dvkramer/Kramer-Intelligence/blob/main/privacy.md](https://github.com/dvkramer/Kramer-Intelligence/blob/main/privacy.md).
+If you have an account, we will notify you of any changes by email.

 ## Contact Us
 If you have any questions or concerns about this Privacy Policy, please contact us at **dvkramer@outlook.com**